xak1234/Projects/criminal-minds/README.md

 > "Step into the shoes of a profiler.
 Identify patterns.
 Interrogate suspects.
 Predict criminal behaviour before the next move is made."

-Criminal Minds Sim is a logic-based decision simulator that blends AI, psychology, and user choices to build case files and hunt suspects.
-Built for web, it features dynamic text feedback, branching outcomes, and simulated "mental state" scoring.
+Criminal Minds is a simulated mind of numberous serial killers , using various AI tools to take on the realistic personality, mindset and historical crimes.
+Investigate the person and discover things you may never have known.

 ---